Our Local Community

 Throughout the year we partner with various organizations and individuals who wish to create a more sustainable relationship with the earth.
 Neighboring lands here at the Sanctuary are tended by Riverstone Organic Farm and Josephine Porter Institute (JPI).
 We provide pollinator plants for sale at the Riverstone Farm Store during the growing season and we also grow a selection of herbs for JPI to support their production of biodynamic preparations.
 Our pollinator plants are also available for sale at the Harvest Moon Food Store in Floyd.
 Other Spikenard-made products, like our Honeybee Salve, Waxed Food Wraps, and Greeting Cards will also be seasonally available at other local stores in and around Floyd.

 In addition to sharing our locally-made products and plants, we also partner with organizations supporting the needs of human beings as we learn and grow together.
 As part of our wellness offerings, we co-host a meditation retreat with InStill Mindfulness, a local non-profit that shares meditation principles and practices throughout our region.
-The Sanctuary is ripe for experiential learning opportunities for visitors of all ages and so our partnerships extend to local schools and homeschooling groups, gardening clubs, and other organizations.
+The Sanctuary is ripe for experiential learning opportunities for visitors of all ages and so our partnerships extend to local schools and homeschooling groups, retirement communities, gardening clubs, beekeeping associations, and other organizations.

 Floyd Beekeeping Club – In Progress